harshv1741/neog-birthday-palindrome/README.md

-# Is your birthday a pallindrome?
+# Is your birthday a palindrome?

   This repository is connected to my site **Palindrome Birthday Checker.**